deanouk23/overtime-1/README.md

 ## Features
 - Approval Workflow
 - SMS Sending -> Link to approval or overtime report
-- Adminstrate admin dashboard
+- X Adminstrate admin dashboard
-- Block non admin and guest users
+- X Block non admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime